top of page

 Define your target milestones: Break down your goals into specific milestones you want to achieve over time.
 These milestones should be achievable and help you progress towards your long-term vision.

-Prioritize your features and tasks: Determine which features and functions are essential to achieve each milestone.
-Prioritize the features and functions that will impact your startup the most.
+Prioritize your features and tasks: Determine which features and functions are essential to achieving each milestone.
+Prioritize the features and functions that will most impact your startup.

 Create a timeline: Make a timeline showing when you plan to achieve each milestone and complete each feature and task.
 This will help you stay on track and make progress towards your goals.